Display Trade Show Booth Primer

 My routine is to send the information out immediately upon returning.
 Like, within two days.
-The card scanner folks give you a disk or CD of the people whose card you swiped, so it's fairly easy to do a mailing of a few hundred pieces.
+The card scanner folks give you a disk downloadable file of the people whose card you swiped, so it's fairly easy to do a mailing of a few hundred pieces.

 I figure the customer gets back after the show, cleans out the in basket from several days accumulation, and then has about a week of normal mail flow before all the other exhibitor's material starts to arrive.
 I want my stuff to arrive then, while I'm fresh in his mind, before everybody else's literature arrives.

 A month later a phone contact should follow.
 I want to be sure he or she has the information, and knows how to find us.
 After that, it's the normal sales process for your business.

 Good luck with your show!

 About the author: Jay Buckley is the owner of MegaPrint, a Plymouth, NH company specializing in large format printing.